Rebellion of the Alpujarras (1568–1571): Rebellion of 1568–71 (War of the Alpujarras)

 In the months following publication of the Pragmatica on 1 January 1567, the Moriscos began to prepare their rebellion.
 Weapons, flour, oil, and other provisions were stored in caves which were inaccessible and safe, enough for six years.

 The principal leaders, including some from the Alpujarra, held meetings in private houses in the Albaicín, and from there issued their orders.

 At a meeting on 17 September 1568 it was proposed that they should elect a chieftain to lead the revolt.
 The rebellion started on Christmas Eve in the village of Béznar in the Lecrin valley, when Hernando de Córdoba y Valór was named King: in a solemn ceremony, they clothed him in purple according to the old ritual for the kings of Granada, and many rich Moriscos attended, wearing black garments.
-He was chosen because he descended from the lineage of the caliphs of Córdoba, the Omeyas, and he therefore took the Moorish name Abén Humeya (or "Omeya").
+He was chosen because he descended from the lineage of the caliphs of Córdoba, the Omeyas, and he therefore took the Moorish name Aben Humeya (or "Omeya").
 Numerous other places in the tahas (districts) of Órgiva, Poqueira, Juviles, and other Morisco villages in the Alpujarra followed suit.

 The first action by the rebels was in Granada city: it was led by Aben Humeya's "grand vizir", Farax Aben Farax, who on that same night of 24–25 December entered the Albaicín (the Moorish quarter) with a group of monfíes – outlaws who for one reason or another had left the villages and roamed in the mountains.
 His aim was to persuade the Morisco inhabitants to join the revolt, but he had little success – only a few hundred followed him.
 This failure in the capital had a decisive effect on the course of the campaign throughout the Kingdom of Granada.

-The rebellion took on a fanatic character, with the torturing and murder of priests and sacristans, the destruction and profanation of churches.
-In this the bands of monfíes played a large part.
+The rebellion reportedly took on a fanatic character, with the torturing and murder of priests and sacristans, the destruction and profanation of churches.
+In this the bands of monfies played a large part.
+When a rumor spread in 1568 that the Ottomans had finally come to liberate them, Muslims near Granada, “believing that the days under Christian rule were over, went berserk.
+Priests all over the countryside were attacked, mutilated, or murdered; some were burned alive; one was sewed inside a pig and barbequed; the pretty Christian girls were assiduously raped, some sent off to join the harems of Moroccan and Algerian potentates.”